Central Luzon: Martial Law era

 Anyone who expressed opposition to Marcos was arrested, often without warrant, in an effort defense minister Juan Ponce Enrile would later admit was meant to "emasculate all the leaders in order to control the situation," among them Senator and Concepcion native Ninoy Aquino, whose assassination years later would galvanize the effort to oust Marcos.
 Since they were not charged with crimes, they were called "political detainees" instead of "prisoners."
 Camp Olivas in the City of San Fernando, Pampanga was designated as one of the four provincial camps to become a Regional Command for Detainees (RECAD) - designated "RECAD II" and housing detainees from Northern and Central Luzon.
 Other sites used as detention camps in central luzon included Camps Servillano Aquino and Camp Macabulos in Tarlac City.
 Detainees were subject to an extensive set of torture methods, while many others were never brought to the detention centers and were simply killed in unofficial "safehouses."
 Others were killed in various massacres, with prominent instances in Central Luzon including incidents in Talugtug, Nueva Ecija on January 3, 1982; Pulilan, Bulacan on June 21, 1982; and Gapan, Nueva Ecija on February 12, 1982.

 It was also during Martial Law that construction on the Bataan Nuclear Power Plant began in Morong, in 1976, in a deal between the government and Westinghouse Electric brokered by Marcos crony Herminio Disini.
 The project was plagued with problems throughout construction, including location, welding, cabling, pipes and valves, permits, and kickbacks, as well as setbacks such as the decline of Marcos's influence due to bad health and PR fallout from the incident at the Three Mile Island nuclear reactor.
 A subsequent safety inquiry into the plant revealed over 4,000 defects.
-Another issues raisead regarding it was the proximity of a major geological fault line and of the then-dormant Mount Pinatubo.
+Another issue raised regarding it was the proximity of a major geological fault line and of the then-dormant Mount Pinatubo.
 By March 1975, Westinghouse's cost estimate ballooned so that the final cost was $2.2 Billion for a single reactor producing half the power of the original proposal.
 The power plant would eventually would be responsible to 10% of the country's external debt, despite never actually operating.

 Contemporary history

+A magnitude 7.7 1990 Luzon earthquake, caused widespread destruction across the region, shaking the foundations of local infrastructure and testing the limits of emergency response.

+Less than a year later, the June 1991 eruption of Mount Pinatubo — the second-largest terrestrial eruption of the 20th century—devastated the region.
+It buried vast tracts of agricultural land in ash, choked river systems with lahar (volcanic mudflows), and displaced hundreds of thousands of people.
+The eruption forced the permanent closure of the U.S. Air Force base at Clark, which had been a massive economic engine for the region.
+This, combined with the destruction of the agricultural sector, left the region in a state of deep economic uncertainty.

 In 2002, Central Luzon had the highest unemployment rate among all regions in the country at 11.3%.